I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_soc_subsystem_metadata.md

 The PEP must use the allocated memory that is pointed to by the address in <b>Key.Buffer</b> to provide the key.
 Since this memory is pre-allocated, its size cannot be changed.
 The PEP is responsible for truncating the key string, if necessary, so that it does not exceed the length specified in <b>Key.MaximumLength</b> (including the terminating <b>UNICODE_NULL</b> character).

-### -field Value
+            `Value`

             [in/out] A buffer for the PEP to write the value portion of the metadata string-pair.

 Prior to entry into the notification callback routine, the kernel will: